pyOpenSci/python-package-guide/tests/run-tests.md

 # Run your tests

 Running your tests is important to ensure that your package is working as expected.
-However, it's also important to think about your code running, not only on your computer, but also on the computers of your users who may be running various Python versions and using various operating systems.
-Thus, you will want to consider the following when running your tests:
+It's good practice to consider that tests will run on your computer and your users' computers that may be running a different Python version and operating systems.
+Think about the following when running your tests:

-1. Run your test suite in a series of environments that represent the Python versions and operating systems your users are likely to have.
+1. Run your test suite in a matrix of environments that represent the Python versions and operating systems your users are likely to have.
-2. Running your tests in an isolated environment ensures that they do not pass randomly due to your computer's specific setup.
-For instance, you might have locally installed dependencies that are not declared in your package's dependency list.
+2. Running your tests in an isolated environment provides confidence in the tests and their reproducibility.
+This ensures that tests do not pass randomly due to your computer's specific setup.
+For instance, you might have unexpectedly installed dependencies on your local system that are not declared in your package's dependency list.
 This oversight could lead to issues when others try to install or run your package on their computers.

 On this page, you will learn about the tools that you can use to both run tests in isolated environments and across Python versions.